globe icon

 Indemo

-Their business model is straightforward, and based on the key information sheet, the risk profile is lower compared to the investments on Debitum.
+Their business model is more straightforward, and based on the key information sheet, the risk profile appears easier to understand than Debitum’s current structure.

 author